YellowDucky123/PQ-Etherium-implementation/README.md

 ## Proposed changes
 Use "true" OOP design paradigm and use object instantiations for most of it.
 Limit type Static functions.
 This was done for half of the project (e.g. `ShaTweakHash` is under this design).
-However, things like the basic_winternitz was promptly changed to the more static approach, however, changed prove to be quite easy.
+However, things like the basic_winternitz was changed to the more static approach, however, making these changes back and forth prove to be fairly trivial.

 ### Effects
 If this proposed changes were to be done, the multi signature aggregation algorithm might prove to be relatively easy.